siddharthgada/BCG-Data-Science-Job-Simulation/README.md

 Tasks Completed:
 ## Task 1
-✅ Use Python to analyze client data /n
+✅ Use Python to analyze client data <br>
 ✅ Create data visualizations to help you interpret key trends
 ## Task 2
 ✅ Use Python to build a new feature for your analysis